Wild and Woolly Hare

-Wild and Woolly Hare is a 1959 Warner Bros.
-Looney Tunes animated short directed by Friz Freleng.
-The short was released on August 1, 1959, and stars Bugs Bunny and Yosemite Sam.
+Wild and Woolly Hare is a 1959 American animated Western comedy short film directed by Friz Freleng and written by Warren Foster.
+The short was released on August 1, 1959 by Warner Bros.
+Pictures as part of the Looney Tunes series, and features Bugs Bunny and Yosemite Sam.

 Plot

-The short opens in the town of Canasta Flats in 1889 pulling past the Last Chance Saloon and the Next To The Last Chance Saloon and into the Fat Chance Saloon, where the patrons hang out.
-A mustached cowboy tells his friend that he hears that Yosemite Sam is in town, to which his friend makes up an excuse about leaving a cake in the oven and flees.
-A card-playing cowboy tells his friend that Yosemite Sam is swinging his fastest gun of the West, to which Injun Joe tells them that that is because Yosemite Sam has never met him.
+The short opens in the town of Canasta Flats in 1889, panning past the Last Chance Saloon and the Next to the Last Chance Saloon and into the Fat Chance Saloon, where the patrons hang out.
+A mustached cowboy tells his friend that he hears that Yosemite Sam is in town, which causes his friend to flee stating an excuse about leaving a cake in the oven.
+A card-playing cowboy tells his friend that Yosemite Sam is swinging his fastest gun of the West, to which Injun Joe replies that that is because Yosemite Sam has never met him.
 When Yosemite Sam is spotted approaching the saloon, Injun Joe goes out to have a showdown with him, only to be instantly shot off-screen (with a customer gulping down the beer Injun Joe handed him to hold).

 Yosemite Sam enters the saloon and states who he is, until he gets interrupted by a voice yelling "Ah, shaddap!"
 Sam comes up to the pink shirt cowboy who stayed and demands to know if he just told him to shut up.
-The cowboy reveals himself to be Bugs Bunny, who admits he indeed said it.
-When Sam tells Bugs that his backtalk has led him to a duel, Sam then warns Bugs he will get shot and that he is a sharp shooter but the latter however informs Sam he is one as well.
-To prove it, he tells Sam a shot that he is good at, and fires a bullet that ricochets off various objects before parting Sam's hair down the middle.
-After Sam sees the bullet come in, he ducks and tells Bugs that he missed, but when Bugs tells him to wait, Sam's hat falls off in half, revealing parted hair.
+The cowboy reveals himself to be Bugs Bunny, who repeats that he did indeed say it.
+When Sam tells Bugs that his backtalk has led him to a duel, Sam then warns Bugs he will get shot and that he is a sharpshooter, but Bugs informs Sam he is one as well.
+To prove it, he tells Sam a shot that he is good at and fires a bullet that ricochets off various objects before parting Sam's hair down the middle.
+After Sam sees the bullet come in, he ducks and tells Bugs that he missed, but when Bugs tells him to wait, Sam's hat falls off in half, revealing his parted hair.

-Unimpressed at this skill of sharp shooting, Sam shows Bugs some real shooting by tossing a can in the air and shooting it full of holes.
+Unimpressed at this skill of sharp shooting, Sam shows Bugs some "real" shooting by tossing a can in the air and shooting it full of holes.
 To top it, Bugs tosses the same can up, but shoots Sam in the face instead.
-When Sam threatens to blast Bugs for that "accident," Bugs suggests that they settle things "in a gentleman-like manner", to which Sam agrees to, even though it is against his principles.
+When Sam threatens to blast Bugs for that "accident," Bugs suggests that they settle things "in a gentleman-like manner", which Sam agrees to even though it is against his principles.